abdulhathi/build-ai-powered-apps/FrontEndDev.md

 - [x] '- Make sure each reivew is long and tailored with product type'
 - [x] '- Do not include the data for summaries table'
 - [x] '- Output only the SQL script.
 No comments and explnations.'

+#### 7. Extracting the prompt in to template
+- [x] Instead of the hard coded prompt and concatenate the summary.
+Move them in to the text template.
+- [x] Storing the summary with 7 days expiry
+- [x] If the summary expires only generate the summary again
+- [x] Handling the below edge cases
+  1. Non-numeric product id
+  2. Numeric product id but invalid
+  3. Valid product id but no reviews.
+- [x] Fetching the summary with reviews
+- [x] If the product not exist return 404 product does not exist error message.